Bridgerton unveils first look at season 2, and Regency life goes on without Regé-Jean Page

-It may not have Regé-Jean Page returning, and it may've already revealed the identity of mysterious gossip-monger Lady Whistledown, but season 2 of Netflix's raunchy period romance Bridgerton is coming back with a bang.
+Bridgerton season 2 may not have Regé-Jean Page returning, and it may have already revealed the identity of mysterious gossip-monger Lady Whistledown, but Netflix's raunchy period romance Bridgerton is coming back with a bang.

 As an apology for the pun, please enjoy a first look at the new season, which Netflix revealed Saturday at its Tudum online fan event (that's tuh-dum, named for the streamer's signature opening tone).
 It looks like Anthony may have met his match in Kate Sharma...